fangyko/DS_training/steel_temperature/README.md

-# Прогноз температуры стали во время плавки
+# Predict of steel temperature

-### Задача
+### Task
-Прогноз температуры стали во время ее плавки.
+The predict of the temperature of steel during its melting.

-### Инструменты и навыки
+### Tools and skills
-Python, Pandas, Matplotlib, Scikit-learn, исследовательский анализ данных, классификация
+Python, Pandas, Matplotlib, Scikit-learn, research data analysis, classification

-### Вывод
+### Output
-Лучший результат был получен на LGBMRegressor - 5.88 MAE, 0.88 R2.
+The best result was obtained on LGBMRegressor - 5.88 MAE, 0.88 R2.
-Модель адекватна, влиятельные признаки: Суммарное время нагрева партии, Время между первым и последним измерением температуры, начальная температура.
+The model is adequate, influential features: The total heating time of the batch, the time between the first and last temperature measurement, the initial temperature.